-Birding: There are 100 species of resident and migratory birds that can be seen at the park.
+Bird Watching: There are 100 species of resident and migratory birds that can be seen at the park.

 Boating: Visitors can explore the park’s shore to the east on the Anacostia River and to the west on Kingman Lake.
 Dock access to the island is provided on the boardwalk connecting Kingman and Heritage Islands.*

 Hiking: There is over a mile and a half of trails on the islands to hike and explore.

-Photography: Kingman Island and Heritage Islands are beautiful parklands that offer any photographer a wealth of opportunities for great photos.
-If you have any photos that you would like to share with the community, or are interested in seeing more photos, please visit our Flickr group called “Kingman Island” to see more.
+Photography: Kingman and Heritage Islands are beautiful parklands that offer any photographer a wealth of opportunities for great photos.
+If you are posting your photos to social media, please check-in on Facebook and/or tag @livingclassroom on Instagram or Facebook to share your work.

 For More Information visit www.kingmanisland.org.